zahaibalig/huldra/README.md

 Supported values are: `green`, `purple`, `yellow`, `teal`, and `orange`.

-If no color is specified, the default themeColor is blue, the default buttonColor is orange.
+If no color/an invalid value is specified, the default themeColor is `blue`, the default buttonColor is `yellow`.

 The values of the colors are: